Aamirf730/heic-jpg-converter/README.md

 2. **Deploy to Amplify**
    - Go to [AWS Amplify Console](https://console.aws.amazon.com/amplify/)
    - Create new app → Host web app
-   - Connect your Git repository: `https://github.com/Aamirf730/heic-jpg-converter`
+   - Connect your Git repository (this repo)
-   - Amplify will auto-detect Next.js and deploy
+   - Amplify will auto-detect Next.js and deploy using `amplify.yaml`

 3. **Custom Domain (Optional)**
    - Add custom domain in Amplify Console